-- 4.27 In the event of any of the monitoring marks required under Condition 4.26 being destroyed or becoming inoperable, the Consent Holder shall, unless otherwise agreed in writing by the Manager, replace the monitoring marks with new monitoring marks. - 4.28 The Consent Holder shall survey and record the elevation of each Ground Settlement Monitoring Mark and record the corresponding date.
+- 4.28 In the event of any of the monitoring marks required under Condition 4.27 being destroyed or becoming inoperable, the Consent Holder shall, unless otherwise agreed in writing by the Manager, replace the monitoring marks with new monitoring marks. - 4.29 The Consent Holder shall survey and record the elevation of each Ground Settlement Monitoring Mark and record the corresponding date.
 Ground Settlement Monitoring Marks shall be surveyed at least three times over a 12 month period prior to commencement of any Project stage involving shaft sinking or tunnelling to establish seasonal variability, and the minimum level of these baseline surveys shall be used to establish the pre-construction reference ground level.
-All surveys are to be completed to an accuracy of at least ± 2mm for level and ± 5mm for plan position, or as otherwise achieved by best practice precise levelling.

-- 4.29 The Consent Holder shall survey and record the readings of each inclinometer as required in Condition 4.244.26(c), at an average of each 2 metres depth of shaft excavation, and at a minimum frequency of fortnightly intervals from the Commencement of Dewatering of any Project stage involving shaft sinking for a period of one month after the Completion of shaft Excavation, thence monthly until the Completion of Dewatering for any Project stage involving shaft sinking.
-At least two baseline surveys shall be completed before Commencement of Dewatering. - 4.30 Prior to the Commencement of Dewatering of any Project stage involving shaft sinking or tunnelling, the Consent Holder shall assess the potential settlement effects resulting from the exercise of this consent.
-The output of this assessment shall be used to define the expected settlement levels and to establish settlement Trigger Levels (Alarm Levels and Alert Levels) that minimise the potential for damage to existing buildings or structures.
+All surveys are to be completed to an accuracy of at least ± 2mm for level and ± 5mm for plan position, or as otherwise achieved by best practice precise levelling. - 4.30 The Consent Holder shall survey and record the readings of each inclinometer as required in Condition 4.27(c), at an average of each 2 metres depth of shaft excavation, and at a minimum frequency of fortnightly intervals from the Commencement of Dewatering of any Project stage involving shaft sinking for a period of one month after the Completion of shaft Excavation, thence monthly until the Completion of Dewatering for any Project stage involving shaft sinking.
+At least two baseline surveys shall be completed before Commencement of Dewatering. - 4.31 Prior to the Commencement of Dewatering of any Project stage involving shaft sinking or tunnelling, the Consent Holder shall assess the potential settlement effects resulting from the exercise of this consent.
+The output of this assessment shall be used to define the expected settlement levels and to establish settlement Trigger Levels (Alert Levels and Alarm Levels) that minimise the potential for damage to existing buildings or structures.
 The process for establishing settlement Trigger Levels shall be set out in the M&CP and shall be based upon the final tunnel alignment and construction methodology, any groundwater, deformation or settlement monitoring required under this consent, and groundwater and settlement modelling completed using this data.
-A factor of natural seasonal variability shall be allowed for in this review based on the survey completed under Condition 4.28. - Note: 'Alarm Level' when monitoring reaches the design value, and/or level close to which damage could occur, and requires immediate action including the cessation of ground dewatering and other construction activities that may have an effect on ground deformation.
+A factor of natural seasonal variability shall be allowed for in this review based on the survey completed under Condition 4.29.